 Best way to get your foot in the door

 “Once a resumè is submitted, follow up with a phone call to further express your interest.
 You may not get an interview right away, but following up will show us that you are interested in joining the Island Coastal Team.
 With it being PEI, if you happen to know an existing employee of ours who can offer up a good word for you and your qualifications, that doesn’t hurt either.

 Preparing for the interview

-“Research the company before the interview, check our website and know what we do, and what products and services we offer,” says Kent.
+“Research the company before the interview, check our website and know what we do, and know about the products and services we offer.

 “Based on the position applied for, some ability will have to be demonstrated.
 If you say you can run an excavator, you more than likely will have to show us you can run an excavator before you are hired.

 “Mentorship is a big part of our corporate culture,” says Kent.
-“A big part of the role of our long-standing employees provide assistance and guidance to new employees to ensure that they are able to carry out their jobs as required.”
+“A big part of the role of our long-standing employees is to provide assistance and guidance to new employees to ensure that they are able to carry out their jobs as required.

-Kent started with the company after completing a program at Holland College.
+Kent started with the company after completing a course at Holland College.
 He started as a Payroll and Accounts Receivable Clerk, and worked his way up to Operations Manager.